dratsuC/100-days-of-code/log.md

 **Thoughts:** Couple days of very slow progress; I've been torn between a few different freelancing efforts recently and it's exhausting

 **Link to work:** N/A

+### Day 24: February 1, 2025

+**Today's Progress**: Got through about half of the dev tools lesson for JS - it's been slow progress, chipping away every few days, mostly due to the reasons stated on day 23

+**Thoughts:** Couple days of very slow progress; I've been torn between a few different freelancing efforts recently and it's STILL exhausting, but I need to do what I love

+**Link to work:** N/A